 Some steps taken by the Indian airplane companies

-A strict plastic ban has been placed on Mumbai.
+A strict plastic ban is there in Mumbai.
 This however does not stretch to Indian carriers, but they themselves have minimized the use of plastic.
 Vistara pledged to use the least amount of plastic possible.
 The airline plans to adopt innovative eco-friendly measures which are cost effective too.
 This is in keeping with the Indian Government green initiatives.
 Vistara is replacing plastic cutlery with biodegradable ones, paper straws, aluminum casseroles, and wooden stirrers.

 Jet Airways is committed to run its operations with focus on helping the environment.
 The airline is using insulated boxes, paper cups, and biodegradable bags.